yosi-dediashvili/SubiT/design/input_processing.md

 After performing the above, we'll concatenate the three strings, and apply the normalization method to it.
 After that, we'll proceed with the same logic as if it was a movie title.

+##### Deciding whether some string is candidate for containing identifiers
+For a given string (might be the directory name or file name), we'll say that it might contain identifiers if:

+1. it contains only ascii letters
+2. After applying the normalization method, and splitting the output with underscore, we get more than one element

+If the string does not fulfills the rules, an empty identifiers list will be returned.

 **The basic structure of the Version will look like this:**
 ```python